aacuna-unosquare/ai_tooling_training/typescript/README.md

-# Javascript Hangman API
+# Typescript Hangman AI Challenge

-This partial implementation uses the following technologies:
+This project implements a Hangman game using the following technologies:

 - Node version 22
 - Node Package Manager (included with Node)